A drug that could stop or even reverse the growth of tumours has shown ‘encouraging’ results in its first clinical trial.

 Berzosetib is the first to be trialled of a new family of drugs, which block a protein involved in DNA repair, called ATR.
 Cancer cells can be killed by damaging DNA or attacking their ability to repair it.

 Scientists behind the trial said the results mean the new class of drugs, called ATR inhibitors, could ‘expand our range of treatment options’ and ‘overcome resistance to other targeted treatments’.

-The study involved patients with very advanced tumours for whom no other treatment had worked.
-They received the drug either on its own or with chemotherapy.
+The study involved patients with very advanced tumours for whom no other treatment had worked and who received Berzosetib either on its own or with chemotherapy.

 Patients who also received chemotherapy particularly benefitted, with 15 of 21 patients (71%) seeing their disease stabilise.
 Across both groups, 20 out of 38 patients (53%) responded positively to the treatment.

 Following the success of the trial, run by the Institute of Cancer Research (ICR) and Royal Marsden NHS Trust, further trials of the family of drugs are now being planned.

 Professor Johann de Bono, head of drug development at the ICR and The Royal Marsden, said the results are ‘encouraging’, particularly at an early clinical trial.

 He continued: ‘In future, this new class of ATR inhibiting drugs could boost the effect of treatments like chemotherapy that target cancer DNA, expand our range of treatment options and overcome resistance to other targeted treatments.’